-- RHB Group - current accounts
+- RHB - Current accounts

-- RHB Group - basic current account
+- RHB - service charges

 - HSBC - tariff charges

-- Maybank - fees and charges
+- Maybank - current account fees and charges

-Sources checked on 6-Dec-2021.
+Sources last checked on date: 27-Sep-2023

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
-The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
+The information in this publication does not constitute legal, tax or other professional advice from Wise Payments Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.

 Check out our list of the best online bank accounts in the UK right now, including Chase, Monzo, Starling Bank, Revolut and many more.